Jeanne De Rougemont

 In Paris, she played Mère Ubu in a highly energetic physical production of Ubu Roi, directed by Lucas Borzykowski.
 After settling in London, she took the title role in an adaptation of Phaedra, a one-woman show mixing classical and modern texts.
 In Blood Wedding by Federico García Lorca, she played a desperate but determined wife, and in The Funeral by Katie McLeod, she portrayed a traumatised woman finally standing up for herself.

-Her screen credits include The Evil in the Family, directed by Daisie Spiteri, Acouphènes, directed by Sylvain Dieuaide, and Cher: The Greatest Showgirl, directed by Steve Webb for Channel 5.
+Her screen credits include horror feature film Granny Krampus, in which she played the lead antagonist; short film Who Art Thou?, in which she played the lead character; and docudrama Cher: The Greatest Showgirl, directed by Steve Webb for Channel 5.